 salt, black pepper, and white pepper, to taste

 Let the potatoes cool to just warm and then add the egg and whip again.
 Pour into a buttered casserole dish.
-(Use a casserole dish slightly larger than your amount of potatoes because these puff up in volume a little bit while baking.)
-Potatoes can now be baked, or you can put them in the refrigerator for a couple of days until The Big Day.
+Use a casserole dish slightly larger than your amount of potatoes because these puff up in volume a little bit while baking.
+Potatoes can now be baked, or you can put them in the refrigerator for a day or two until it's time to bake them.

 To bake: Cover casserole dish and bake at 350 degrees for at least an hour (longer if chilled).
 You will know they are done cooking when the top has puffed up evenly.
 Remove lid for the last 10-15 minutes to make a nice golden crust.

 These will stay warm for a long time after baking if re-covered and set aside in a warm kitchen.